 In addition, the Group plans to strengthen its position in strategically important regions and destinations by selectively establishing new route bases and introducing additional routes, both independently and through codeshare arrangements with external airlines and airlines affiliated with HNA Group, as well as overseas acquisitions and investments.
 For example, the Group intends to strengthen its route network coverage in western China and increase connections between eastern and western China to serve the increasing number of passengers resulting from the PRC government's "Develop-the-West" policy to advance economic development in western China.
-The Group plans to cooperate with HNA Group to build an extensive route network covering western China, through connecting the Group's two hubs in Xi'an and Urumqi with HNA Group's feeder line route network in that region and expanding the route network radiating from these two hubs.
-The Group intends to develop Guangzhou as its southern hub and expand its route network radiating from Guangzhou and Shenzhen.
+The Group plans to cooperate with HNA Group to build an extensive route network covering western China, through connecting the Group's two hubs in Xi'an and Urumqi with HNA Group's feeder line route network in that region and expanding the route network radiating from Guangzhou and Shenzhen.
 The Group intends to integrate its Beijing and Tianjin operations into hubs in central China.
 The Group is also contemplating ten routes connecting cities including Guangzhou, Shanghai, Shenzhen, Xi'an, Kunming, Chengdu, Chongqing and Urumqi.